 Matt Shoemaker fits the club’s needs and has established himself as a leader of the Blue Jays despite battling injuries, while both Taijuan Walker and Robbie Ray appeal to the Blue Jays at the right price.
 Besides, there’s a reason that general manager Ross Atkins and this front office targeted each of those arms, specifically, ahead of the 2020 Trade Deadline.

-None of the Blue Jays’ free agents are expected to receive a qualifying offer from the club.
+None of the Blue Jays’ free agents received a qualifying offer from the club.
 Closer Ken Giles may have been the likeliest candidate if he’d pitched a full, healthy and dominant season, but Giles recently underwent Tommy John surgery and is expected to miss the 2021 season.

 Who might be non-tender candidates?

 Travis Shaw is entering his final arbitration year after earning $4.158 million in his first year with the Blue Jays, when he posted a .239 average and .717 OPS.
 The Blue Jays do need a third baseman to bridge the gap to the next wave of top prospects Jordan Groshans and Austin Martin, but they may seek an upgrade over Shaw.

 Elsewhere, Ross Stripling is entering Year 2 of arbitration and looks like a valuable, flexible roster piece.
 Reliever A.J.
 Cole is also in his arbitration years, but he should be an attractive option to keep around on a small raise from his minimum salary in 2020.
 Outfielder Teoscar Hernández is entering arbitration, too, and after his breakout 2020 season, there could be some big paydays in his future.

 All clubs will need to make decisions on tendering contracts to arbitration-eligible players by Dec.
 2.

 Will the Blue Jays extend any of their core players?